Soli Deo gloria

 "I'm in the bathroom!"
 I shout, spitting rotten little bits of stuff out of my mouth.

 I hear him come up the stairs.
 I cough and turn my head to see him in the doorway, looking alarmed.
 "Hey, are you okay?" he asks hurriedly, placing a hand on my back.
 His hand feels nice but at the same time I want to slap it away.

 "No, I just like hurling, that's all," I say sardonically.
 Angrily.
 Intentionally trying to be mean.
 Oh no. Is this how I'll be for the next few months?
 A feeling of panic rises up inside me.

 "Does your stomach hurt?
-Should-should I get someone to come see you?" he says.
-I feel my feelings of menace against him fall when I hear his frightened tone.
+Should—should I get someone to come see you?" he says.
+I feel my feelings of annoyance against him fall when I hear his frightened tone.
 "What's wrong?"